opwid/Library/Structure-and-Interpretation-of-Computer-Programs/Chapter 4 - Metalinguistic Abstraction.md

     (if (null? procs) (error "Empty sequence: ANALYZE")) (loop (car procs) (cdr procs))))
 ```
 To analyze an application, we analyze the operator and operands and construct an execution procedure that calls the operator execution procedure (to obtain the actual procedure to be applied) and the operand execution procedures (to obtain the actual arguments).
-We then pass these to execute-application, which is the analog of apply in Section 4.1.1.
+We then pass these to execute-application, which is the analog of apply in The Core of the Evaluator.
 Execute-application differs from apply in that the procedure body for a compound procedure has already been analyzed, so there is no need to do further analysis.
 Instead, we just call the execution procedure for the body on the extended environment.
 ```Scheme
 (define (analyze-application exp)
   (let ((fproc (analyze (operator exp)))